Yonea21/starter-academic/content/project/Hardware Basics/index.md

 + Open RAM (on Macro Code)
 + Use the file *"multiplikation.ram"* (comes with the installation)
 + Make sure there are no errors
-+ Click through *"one makro step"* until the numbers 4 and 6 multiplied and the accumulator shows the result 24
++ Click through *"one makro step"* until the numbers 4 and 6 multiplied and the accumulator shows the result 24.

-  While clicking through it saves the numbers until you reached your result
+> While clicking through it saves the numbers until you reached your result

 **The Ram on your Johnny Simulator should look like this:**

+*Include Screenshots*

 *Optional:*